ZilantRobotics/innopolis_vtol_dynamics/README.md

 ./scripts/run_sim.sh sitl_flight_goggles
 ```

-If you are using SITL mode, don't forget to run PX4 SITL flight stack according to [3.1.
+If you are using SITL mode, don't forget to run the PX4 SITL flight stack according to [3.1.
 Autopilot setup](#31-autopilot-setup).

 ### 4.4.
 InnoSimulator